The definition of Hatha Yoga

 In a strange way, these extreme postures were a sort of performance.
 They created a ‘buzz’, attracted audiences and earned the Hatha yogis money, eerily echoing the modern day Instagram photos of difficult yoga postures earning ‘likes’ and sponsorship deals…

 When India faced colonialism, many Westerners were able to see and experience Hatha yoga practices for themselves.
-This was partly due to the introduction of less extreme-minded tourists in India, who knew of gymnastics, contortionism and body building,.
-It was also due to ascetics who travelled to other lands themselves (such as Hatha yogis who were discovered by Alexander the Great, and accompanied him back to Greece), the word on yoga began to spread.
+This was partly due to the introduction by less extreme-minded tourists in India, of gymnastics, contortionism and body building.
+It was also due to ascetics who travelled to other lands themselves.
+These included the Hatha yogis who were discovered by Alexander the Great, and accompanied him back to Greece.
+The word of yoga began to spread.

-When something spreads to different parts of the world, it can’t help but pick up influences along the way, and especially in the 1800s, contortionism, gymnastics and yoga postures do look almost identical.
+When something spreads to different parts of the world, it can’t help but pick up influences along the way.
+Especially in the 1800s, contortionism, gymnastics and yoga postures do look almost identical.
 I suppose the only difference may have been the intention behind the practices; for either transcendence or treasures.

 It’s important to understand that changes, evolution and ‘reinvention’ within Hatha yoga practices didn’t just take place in the West (we didn’t ruin yoga) but were happening across the East, too.
 Persia and other parts of the Middle East were also practising forms of Hatha yoga.
 It made up a part of Sufism, focussing more upon difficult postures intended to lead towards meditative practices.